Persistent Organic Pollutants

 A prospective study that measured various POP levels and later development of diabetes in U.S. nurses found that HCB Exposure was associated with type 2 diabetes.
 These authors also combined their data with those from other prospective studies in a meta-analysis, and found that both HCB and total PCB levels were associated with diabetes (Wu et al. 2013).
 However, a different study found that while PCB levels were associated with diabetes development over the long-term, HCB was associated with a decreased risk (Grice et al. 2017).

 A Belgian study found that various POPs were associated with later development of diabetes: HCB, PCB 118, and DDE (in men).
 Other PCBs showed a negative association (Van Larebeke et al. 2015).
-In Germany, people who developed diabetes had higher levels of POPs at baseline, specifically PCB-138 and PCB-153, especially women and those not obese (Wolf et al. 2019).
+In Germany, people who developed diabetes had higher levels of POPs at baseline, specifically PCB-138 and PCB-153, especially women and those without obesity (Wolf et al. 2019).
 In France, a longitudinal, population-based study did not find any associations between POPs and type 2 diabetes development (Magliano et al. 2021).

 A large, long-term study of pesticide applicators in the U.S. found that diabetes incidence increased with the use (both cumulative lifetime days of use and ever use) of the organochlorine pesticides aldrin, chlordane, and heptachlor (as well as some organophosphate pesticides; see the pesticides page).
 Those who had been diagnosed more than one year prior to the study were excluded, and the participants were followed over time, ensuring that exposures were reported prior to diagnosis.
 This study was based on data from the Agricultural Health Study, which includes over 33,000 participants from Iowa and North Carolina (Montgomery et al. 2008).
 A study of farmers' wives, also based on the Agricultural Health Study, found that the organochlorine pesticide dieldrin was associated with diabetes incidence, along with four other pesticides (discussed further on the pesticides page) (Starling et al. 2014).